-Extending that reasoning to countries such as the US, where campaign spending is relatively high (in part because there are no upper limit on how much candidates can spend), or Israel, it is possible to rationalize the ambiguous effects of electoral money that studies have found there (Levitt, 1994; Ben-Bassat et al., 2015).
-At the 2016 US federal elections, the average spending of House incumbents and their direct challengers was indeed about $\in 1,010,000^{42}$, in districts with around 710,000 registered voters, meaning a spending of roughly $\in 1.3$ per candidate per elector.
-This is 4 to 8 times more than in French legislative elections, and 16 to 20 times more than in the UK general election.
+(in part because there are no upper limit on how much candidates can spend), or Israel, it is possible to rationalize the ambiguous effects of electoral money that studies have found there (Levitt, 1994; Ben-Bassat et al., 2015).
+At the 2016 US federal elections, the average spending of House incumbents and their direct challengers was indeed about $\le 1,010,000^{49}$, in districts with around 710,000 registered voters, meaning a spending of roughly ≤ 1.3 per candidate per elector.
+This is 4 to 8 times more than in French legislative elections, and 16 to 20 times more than in the UK general elections.
 Campaign spending in the US could thus appear to have a limited impact simply because it has reached a level where the marginal returns of an additional dollar are close to zero.